sagemath/sagewiki_to_gh-2022-10-10/interact/cryptography.md

     if (not a in ZZ) or (not x in ZZ) or (not m in ZZ) or (a<=0) or (x<0) or (m<=0): print "*********** ERROR: a,m,x should all be integers with a,m>0. ***********" print
-# Note: presumably there isn't always a solution?
-If so, add another error message
     elif x==1:
         print "b=0"
     else: